The Truth About Meditation: Myths, Fears, and Misconceptions

 Along with meditation’s sudden rise in the West came a lack of information, a great deal of misinformation, and even some disinformation.

 Meditation is a completely non-religious activity that requires no belief in anything.
-It’s not just for Hindus, Buddhists and atheists.
+It’s not just for Hindus, Buddhists, and atheists.
 Meditation is like dinner.
 Anyone can eat it and it is nourishing for all, regardless of what you think of it.

 Meditation is no more religious than watching a sunset or looking deeply at a flower.
 It is merely practicing the act of observation and concentration.
+If you can watch a football game, you can watch your breath.
+If you’re allowed to watch a puppy playing, you can watch your breath.

-By closing our eyes and sitting still, we’re able to turn our gaze inward and thus increase our understanding into the nature of our mind and body.
+By closing our eyes and sitting still, we’re able to turn our gaze inward and thus increase our understanding of the nature of our mind and body.
 We thereby remove all ignorances, cease habitual thinking and negativity, and increase our wisdom, peace, and joy.

 Does Too Much Meditation Cause Side Effects?